repson/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/6_QuickSight.md

 weight: 6
 ---

 This will setup Amazon QuickSight, so that users in the Cost Optimization Account can create analysis' and dashboards.
+It is recommended you configure this now so that it can be used in the future labs and for your organization.
+The steps to cancel your QuickSight subscription are in the tear down.

 ###  Setup QuickSight for the first time